Socat for Pentester

 In a general sense, a bind shell opens up a port on the remote machine that is expecting and waiting for an incoming connection.
 Once the user connects to the listener, a shell is provided to the user to interact.

-Here, we will be using the socat to create a listener on port 5555 on our Ubuntu machine.
-As soon as we execute the presented command, a listener will be created on the port and will be waiting for an incoming connection.
-Here we are running the socat command with the -d -d command that will print the fatal, errors, warnings, or notices.
-Then we have the Address Type as TCP4, followed by the Facility that we want to purpose such as LISTEN.
-Then we have the Port Number separated by the: and the type of shell that we want to provide to the guest.
+In this setup, we run the Socat command with the -d -d option, which prints fatal errors, warnings, and notices.
+Then, we specify the Address Type as TCP4, followed by the Facility we want to purpose, such as LISTEN.
+After that, we define the Port Number, separated by a colon, and the type of shell we want to provide to the guest.

 socat -d -d TCP4-LISTEN:5555 EXEC:/bin/bash